pietrop/subtitlesComposer-app/README.md

 The app uses electron, bootstrap with bootswatch paper theme, and purpously does not make use of any front end framework to keep things simple a this stage, where the UI/UX and functionality are being defined.

-For the alignement it uses the Aeneas open source project, see user manual for more details on how to get setup with that locally.
+For the alignement it uses the [Aeneas][aeneas] open source project, see user manual for more details on how to get setup with that locally.

 ### UI to correct captions alignement